The Beaver Area Heritage Museum is once again ranked in the Top 25 museums in southwestern Pennsylvania by the Pittsburgh Business Times.

-The exhibit and documentary will receive a statewide award bestowed by PA Museums in Harrisburg and have been nominated for a national award of the American Association for State and Local History.
+PA Museums, Pennsylvania’s statewide museum association, has bestowed the museum with a 2023 Special Achievement Award, one of just eight organizations in the commonwealth to be so recognized.
+The exhibit and documentary have been nominated for a national award of the American Association for State and Local History.

 At a time when the nation’s political discourse arguably has never been at a higher pitch, the museum’s Quay exhibit examines a different political era of 125 years ago featuring a former U.S. Senator from Beaver who at one time was Chairman of the Republican National Committee and is perhaps the town’s most famous resident.

 Entitled “Matthew Stanley Quay: Saint or Sinner?
 You Decide!”, the free display features a visually rich display of artifacts educating museum-goers on aspects of Quay’s complex life and legacy.